 A: Jobs in clean energy compare very favorably to other industries.
-At nearly 3.2 million, there are more clean energy workers than those in real estate agents, police officers, lawyers and judges, and physicians and surgeons combined.
-There are now as many clean energy workers as there are school teachers and energy efficiency alone employs as many workers as there are waiters and waitresses in America.
+For example, at nearly 3.3 million total employees there are more clean energy workers in the U.S. then there are school teachers.
+There are also now more workers in energy efficiency than there are waiters and waitresses in America.

 Q: How can I support the growth of clean energy jobs in America, my state, and community?

 A: Take the Clean Jobs Count pledge — E2 ‘s national campaign to advance awareness and support of America’s fastest-growing energy sector.
 The campaign, Clean Jobs Count, aims to unite clean energy workers, business leaders, and investors across the U.S. in order to mobilize them at local events and online to help call on lawmakers to stand up for renewable energy and energy efficiency policies and amplify the economic benefits of clean energy in their communities.

 Q: How has methodology changed from previous reports?